Nexusoft/nw-modules-documentation/developer-guide/README.md

 3. A well-formed and valid [repo_info.json](./repo_info.json.md) file in the top level of your module directory.
 4. The repository specified in `repo_info.json` must exist and publicly accessible (non-private).

-If your module is not valid, Nexus Wallet users will not be able to install it.
+If your module is not valid, Nexus Wallet users **will not be able to install it**.
+So you should ensure all the above conditions are satisfied before distributing your module.

 If somehow a user has already installed your module, but your module becomes invalid at the moment user opens the wallet (for example your repository is then deleted), your module will not be loaded.